apache/openwhisk-deploy-kube/README.md

 associated events (via Triggers) from external sources (Feeds) or from HTTP requests.

-This repository supports deploying OpenWhisk to Kubernetes.
+This repository supports deploying OpenWhisk to Kubernetes and OpenShift.
-It contains a Helm chart that can be used to deploy the core OpenWhisk platform and optionally some of its Event Providers to both single-node and multi-node Kubernetes clusters.
+It contains a Helm chart that can be used to deploy the core OpenWhisk platform and optionally some of its Event Providers to both single-node and multi-node Kubernetes and OpenShift clusters.

-The same Helm chart can also be used to deploy OpenWhisk to OKD/OpenShift via a strategy of using `helm template` to generate yaml that is then fed to the `oc` cli.
-There are some rough edges still in this process, we would welcome community contributions to help improve the targeting of OKD/OpenShift and document the necessary steps.

 # Table of Contents